Support for Foster Caregivers

 Foster Parent Mentor Program

-Each child who comes into care will be assigned a Children’s Services/Resource Worker (CSRW).
-The CSRW will regularly meet with the child and the foster parent.
-The CSRW will share information with the foster parent about the child and will work together to make sure the child’s needs are met.
-The CRSW provides support, guidance and information about training so that foster parents can best meet the needs of the children placed in their home.
+Each child who comes into care will be assigned a Children’s Services Worker.
+The CSW will regularly meet with the child and the foster caregiver.
+The CSW will share information with the foster caregiver about the child and will work together to make sure the child’s needs are met.

 Ongoing Training